 Some Maine Coons have a habit of nipping.
-Their biting is often playful, but generally, it is undesirable behavior and can hurt.
+Their biting is often sociable, but generally, it is undesirable behavior and can hurt.
 Maine Coons bite for numerous reasons.
 In order to address your cat’s biting habit, you need to identify why it is doing it in the first place.
 Only then can you take appropriate action to deter it.

 You might have taken your Maine Coon by surprise and its biting reaction is a defense mechanism.
 If your cat is being unusually vicious, back away and leave it to calm down naturally.

 Never punish your cat by shouting at it or smacking it and I wouldn’t advise you to attempt to placate it either as you could make the situation worse.

 Take your time to learn your cat’s body language and to recognize signs that it might be about to turn.

 15 Reasons why your Maine Coon cat bites or scratches you

 There are many reasons or situations which may cause a Maine coon cat to scratch and bite.
 Let’s looks at some of them:

 Studies have shown that cats with friendly fathers tend to be friendly themselves, especially if they have been socialized with humans from an early age.

 I’m not sure I agree with this theory because, as mentioned above, our cats have the same parents yet one is much more gentle-natured than the other.